If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 There are remote controls for just about everything, so why not get one for your ceiling fan?
 Even if you can easily reach the pull-chain, there’s nothing wrong with embracing a little laziness and comfort when you’re trying to cool off on a warm day.
 Some remotes are designed to be used with specific brands like Hampton Bay, whereas others are designed to be universally compatible.
-Read on for the ceiling fan remote controls that will make those warm days a breeze.
+Read on for the best ceiling fan remote controls that will make those warm days a breeze.

-1. PECHAM Universal Remote Control for Ceiling Fan
+2. PECHAM Universal Remote Control for Ceiling Fan

-This universal remote has intuitive buttons, including speed settings, a timer function, and a light switch.
 Installation is required; the included receiver must be mounted into the fan for it to work.
 An included wall mount allows you to affix the remote to a set place in the room.

 Pros: Universal remote.
 Has a timer setting, speed settings, and light controls.

-2. Eogifee Universal Ceiling Fan Remote Control
+4. Eogifee Universal Ceiling Fan Remote Control

 This universal remote will work with most fans.
 It comes with a receiver that has to be wired into the fan.
-It has a light dimmer, 3-speed settings, and it can be used to turn the fan on and off.
+It has a light dimmer, three speed settings, and it can be used to turn the fan on and off.
 The remote also has a holster that allows it to be mounted to a wall.